Single, American Woman ‘Trapped’ by Taliban in Kabul

 I am sharing this part of an email not to toot my own horn but to illustrate how pathetic our government has been when it left behind Americans in Afghanistan 11 days ago:

 “Finding you seems like a miracle, as you are the only source from which I am getting a response back.”

 Fatima’s only response is from a journalist she found online?
 I’m sure any American citizen who got her emails would respond and do whatever it takes to help her.
 But this is the job of our government.

 If Pres.
-Biden told the truth that there are only 100-200 Americans in Afghanistan, then it should be easy to assign State Department teams to talk to each of the people on the phone every day.
+Biden told the truth that there are only 100-200 Americans in Afghanistan, so it should be easy to assign State Department teams to talk to each of the people on the phone every day.

 Why isn’t there a phone number for American citizens in Afghanistan to call the State Department?

-Meanwhile Fatina says the situation there is “worsening day by day.”
+Meanwhile, Fatina says the situation there is “worsening day by day.”

 Despite her terror, she remains strong for her family.
 “These times are hard, but they will pass, and we will come back, hopefully.”

 You can sign up for my free newsletter by clicking below and choosing the “none” subscription option.

 Paid subscriptions fund my work, so thank you to my subscribers for funding this work and allowing me to spend these week coordinating “Project Exodus” to rescue the Americans and allies left behind in Afghanistan.